Corymbia setosa

-Corymbia setosa, commonly known as the rough leaved bloodwood or desert bloodwood, is a species of small tree that is endemic to north-eastern Australia.
+Corymbia setosa, commonly known as rough leaved bloodwood or desert bloodwood, is a species of small tree that is endemic to north-eastern Australia.
 It has rough, tessellated brown bark on the trunk and branches, a crown of juvenile, heart-shaped leaves arranged in opposite pairs, flower buds in groups of three or seven, white flowers and urn-shaped to shortened spherical fruit.

 Description

 Corymbia setosa is a tree that typically grows to a height of 4 m, rarely as a thick-trunked mallee, and forms a lignotuber.
 It has rough, deeply tessellated brownish bark on the trunk and branches and a sparse canopy.
 Young plants and coppice regrowth have sessile, heart-shaped leaves that are 38-78 mm long and 17-33 mm wide arranged in opposite pairs and with a rough surface.
 The crown of the tree has sessile, juvenile mostly heart-shaped, stem-clasping leaves that are the same shade of dull light green to greyish green on both sides, 27-77 mm long and 10-50 mm wide and arranged in opposite pairs.
 The flower buds are arranged on the ends of branchlets on a branched peduncle 3-25 mm long, each branch of the peduncle with three or seven buds on pedicels 3-10 mm long.
 Mature buds are pear-shaped, 6-12 mm long and 5-7 mm wide with a beaked operculum.
 Flowering has been observed in June, September and November and the flowers are white.
 The fruit is a woody urn-shaped or shortened spherical capsule 11-28 mm long and 11-25 mm wide with the valves enclosed in the fruit.